 I also have a 3 year old, so he keeps me on my toes and busy too!

 I don't seem to get much free time since living on a narrow boat.
 Far too many chores and maintenance.
 Used to fish a lot when we lived near the lea valley but have hardly bothered on the canal (not many sizeable fish to catch, kind of loses its appeal).
-Do intend to get a bit of cycling in once we get back on land (cross country, I dislike the term mountain biking.
-Spent many hours hacking through Epping forest, never seen a mountain!)

 Maintaining a large 200 year old French house with over 3/4 of an acre of gardens, helping Madame run her B&B, cooking for us and the guests, exercising and training a year old Border Collie and trying to practise for at least an hour a day doesn't leave too much time to do other things.
-It's a very busy life being retired
+It's a very busy life being retired tired

 Xbox 360, photography, ballroom and Latin dancing and reading.
 Cannot get enough of Lee Child at the moment.
 Reading the Jack Reacher series before Tom Cruise spoils it for me.